 If you’re local to Boston, feel free to hand-deliver your form at the same address if you’d like.

 Faxed documents require the inclusion of a Fax Voucher Cover Sheet.
 When you’ve completed the forms, fax them to (617) 624-3891.

 The process outlined above works for domestic LLCs (those formed in Massachusetts), but what if your business is expanding to Massachusetts from another state?
 In this case, you won’t need the Certificate of Organization.
 Instead, you’ll follow the requirements for foreign LLCs.

 All out-of-state LLCs who want to do business in Massachusetts must foreign qualify by filing an Application for Registration via mail, fax, or hand-delivery.
+Oddly enough, Massachusetts does not allow entrepreneurs to file the Application for Registration through its online portal.
 Don’t attempt to conduct business activities in the commonwealth without having successfully filed this form, because this could result in serious fines and penalties.
-The $500 filing fee is steep, but it’s much easier than dealing with the legal consequences of operating without foreign qualification.
+The $500 filing fee is steep, but it’s much easier than dealing with the legal consequences of operating without a foreign qualification.

 Want Help Filing Your Certificate of Organization?

 Let’s be honest: you’ve got a lot on your plate.
 Filing paperwork can take time away from your other tasks, ones more focused on setting your budding LLC up for success.

 The good news is that you don’t need to file the Certificate of Organization yourself.
 But if an attorney is out of your price range, hiring an LLC creation service is a great option.

 There’s no shortage of business incorporation services out there, but not all of them are equal.
 Each one offers different packages, costs, and processing times, so it’s important to find the right fit for your LLC.